couple looking over documents while sitting on the couch

 Identity Theft Endorsement

-Recommended if: You don’t want the hassle of monitoring your own credit reports for fraudulent activity.
+Recommended if: You don’t want the responsibility of monitoring your credit reports for fraudulent activity.

 Canine Liability Exclusion Endorsement